shankybnl/MobileAutomationFramework/README.md

 2. iOS_config.properties - contains the location of the file where test data required by iOS tests is defined

-**Package: l10n** : This package contains files having android and iOS test data.
+**Package: testData** : This package contains files having android and iOS test data.
 It contains two files: en_US_android.properties and en_US_iOS.properties.

 ![image](UIAutomation/images/5.png)